-What women need to know about polycystic ovary syndrome
+What women need to know about polycystic ovarian syndrome

-Polycystic ovary syndrome — or PCOS — can cause issues with fertility; treatment depends on the desire to become pregnant.
+Polycystic ovarian syndrome — or PCOS — can cause issues with fertility; treatment depends on the desire to become pregnant.

-Polycystic ovary syndrome is a common hormonal disorder, affecting 5 to 10 percent of women.
-Symptoms of polycystic ovary syndrome vary from person to person, but usually include:
+Polycystic ovarian (or ovary) syndrome is a common hormonal disorder, affecting 5 to 10 percent of women.
+Symptoms of polycystic ovarian syndrome vary from person to person, but usually include:

 - irregular periods;